Methods Manual – Part 1: Effectiveness Review Methods

 Generally, the team consists of 6-10 people, representing diverse perspectives to cover the multidisciplinary nature of topics reviewed2.

-- Community Guide Office staff: Led by a senior scientist, CGO staff conduct the day-to-day work of the team.
+- Community Guide Program staff: Led by a senior scientist, CGP staff conduct the day-to-day work of the team.

 - Subject Matter Experts: Researchers and public health practitioners from federal and non-federal agencies, academia, and other organizations provide expertise in the scientific, programmatic, or policy issues related to the topic area of interest.